collinx/twitter-fetch-filter-api/README.md

 ## Documentation

-Please refer to our extensive [Wiki documentation](https://github.com/collinx/twitter-fetch-filter-api/wiki) for more information.
+Please refer to [Wiki documentation](https://github.com/collinx/twitter-fetch-filter-api/wiki) for more information.

 ## Support
 For answers you may not find in the Wiki, please raise an issue.